dschalk/functional-javascript/README.md

 ###This project is in flux. see [http:schalk.net:3055](http://schalk.net:3055) for more up-to-date commentary and working demonstrations.

- A Cycle.js application
+## A Cycle.js application
-FUNCTIONAL REACTIVE PROGRAMMING
+#FUNCTIONAL REACTIVE PROGRAMMING

-WITH CUSTOM MONADS AND CYCLE.JS
+#WITH CUSTOM MONADS AND CYCLE.JS

 I am publishing this page mainly:

-(1) To share my "bind()" function along with a few other inventions with website developers and
+(1) To show how the bind() and ret() functions and the bnd() and ret() operators, features of the monads presented here, facilitate the development of front-end web applications.
+The game, todo list, chat, comments, and mathematical procedures are demonstrations of the monads in action.

 (2) To help people who are interested in acclimating their thought processes to functional and reactive ways of programming.
 In order to feel comfortable with functional, reactive code, I think novices and seasoned programmers alike must grow new synaptic structures in their brains.
 This comes with practice.